docmarionum1/bitku/README.md

 swap them for FUSD.
 - View Flow's [official documentation on getting FUSD](https://docs.onflow.org/fusd/providers/) for more information.

+### How to Send a Bitku to Another Account

+1. Ensure that the recipient has a Bitku collection in their account.
+If they've never minted a Bitku, they can create an empty collection by using the menu in the top left of Bitku to connect their wallet and then clicking "Create empty Bitku collection."
+2. Connect the wallet that contains the Bitku to send, scroll down the "My Bitku" section and click on the menu ≡ for the Bitku to send, and then click "Send Bitku #X to another address."
+Enter the address that you want to send the Bitku to and click "Send."

 ## How does it work?

 The core of Bitku is comprised of